 All Public Water Supply Systems (PCWS, NTNC, TNC, Domestic Bottled/Bulk Water) are required to have a source water permit for any new source, hydrofracturing or deepening of an existing source, or any increase in withdrawal of an existing source.
-Applicants for this permit must comply with the Water Supply Rule Chapter 21 and the requirements Groundwater Withdrawal Reporting and Permitting Rule-Chapter 24.
+Applicants for this permit must comply with the Water Supply Rule Chapter 21 and if applying for a Domestic Bottled or Bulk Water Permit, it must also comply with the requirements of the Groundwater Withdrawal Reporting and Permitting Rule-Chapter 24.

 Permit Review Process Steps

-The system-specific Source Water Permit application starts the review process for:
+The State’s receipt of an administratively complete source-specific Source Water Permit application starts the Secretary’s review process for:

-A Source Testing Review application also initiates the review and approval process for studies and testing to be conducted on source(s) to serve proposed or changes to existing public community water supplies.
-The Initial Source Water Quality Testing list indicates which water quality compounds are to be sampled during the source permitting process.
+Submittal of a completed Source Testing Review Application after the source has been constructed initiates the review and approval process for studies and testing to be conducted on source(s) to serve proposed, or changes to, existing public water supplies.
+The Initial Source Water Quality Testing list indicates which water quality compounds are to be sampled and analyzed for during the source permitting process.

 A Home Owner Letter is available for consultants when setting up a source pumping test program.

 Well ID Sheets-For Use Following a Pump Test For:

 Electronic Submittal Procedure for Source Protection Areas (SPAs)

 This format is to be used for all submittals of new, or changed SPAs, and is to be included along with the Source Evaluation Final Report.

 - FTP Submittal Instructions and Cover Sheet Form